dynobase-icon

 1. Open source license.
 Redis is free to use and deploy on any machine or cloud that you prefer.

 2. Ease of configuration.
-Redis offers easy to deploy configuration that supports LRU (Least Recently Used) and LFU (Least Frequently Used) algorithms for effective caching.
+Redis offers easy-to-deploy configuration that supports LRU (Least Recently Used) and LFU (Least Frequently Used) algorithms for effective caching.

 3. Rich data structures.
 Redis supports five possible data options for values: hashes, lists, sets, strings, and sorted sets.